dergigi/dergigi.github.io/collections/bitcoin/_posts/2026-05-20-careful-icarus.md

 [algorithm encouraged it][algorithm].
 A constant back-and-forth between two stubborn people is off-the-charts on all engagement metrics, so naturally it's what people want to see and do online, right?
 Anyway, I promised myself that I would never get into a twitter argument ever again, and resorted to shitposting instead.
-Bliss.
+[Bliss.][bliss]

 {% include image.html name="me-before-onchain-zaps.jpg" caption="me before on-chain zaps" link="https://i.kym-cdn.com/photos/images/original/002/210/781/82b.jpg" %}